Imagine how disappointed you’d be if you got halfway through your build and ran out of money?

 If you already know a builder or carpenter, they too can be a great source.

 We've developed a pretty in-depth and professional looking Budget Planner tested by real life owner builders.
-To grab a copy simply email us at email@example.com.
+To grab a copy simply CLICK HERE, it's FREE!

 It's not too early to populating a budget spreadsheet.
 Plus, this planner will be brilliant when/if it comes to getting finance.

-Cost will also vary depending on whether you are doing some of the work yourself or have a friend/family member offering mates rates.
+Cost will also vary depending on whether you're doing some of the work yourself or have a friend/family member offering mates rates.

 You MUST be across what’s included in ANY costing/quote.
 Always ask the relevant person this question – what’s not included in this cost?